bshan11/Kubernetes-Deployment/README.md

 - Successfully reduced downtime in the production environment.

 ## Presentation
-For a detailed presentation of the project, please refer to the uploaded project presentation (PPT).
+For a detailed presentation of the project, please refer to the uploaded project presentation [PPT](Kubernetes_Deployment.pptx).

 ## Conclusion
 This project demonstrates the efficient setup and management of a Kubernetes cluster for deploying Django and React applications, ensuring minimal downtime and robust scaling capabilities.